-8. PARENTS' RIGHT TO WITHDRAW
+8. FAMILY'S RIGHT TO WITHDRAW

-Parents have the right to withdraw their children from the non-scientific components of sex education within RSE up to and until 3 terms before the child turns 16.
+Family has the right to withdraw their children from the non-scientific components of sex education within RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.